-International College of Management- Sydney
+International College of Management, Sydney

-Macquarie University has an arrangement with the International College of Management-Sydney (ICMS) through which students can study a Bachelor of Business Administration degree at the ICMS campus in Manly.
-Applications are made through UAC and applicants must include one or more of the UAC course preferences 300900/310900, 300920/310920, 300930/310930, 300940/310940, 300950/310950 on their UAC application by 6 January 2006 (see the 2006 UAC Guide page 167, for more details).
+Macquarie University has an arrangement with the International College of Management, Sydney (ICMS) through which students can study a Bachelor of Business Administration degree at the ICMS campus in Manly.
+Applications are made through UAC and applicants must include one or more of the UAC course preferences 300900/310900, 300920/310920, 300930/310930, 300940/310940, 300950/310950, 300960/310960 on their UAC application by 4 January 2008 (see the 2008 UAC Guide page 186, for more details).

-On their UAC applications, students can choose from five specialised courses run by the International College of Management-Sydney: Bachelor of Business Administration in Event Management, Bachelor of Business Administration in Hospitality Management, Bachelor of Business Administration in International Tourism, Bachelor of Business Administration in Property Services Management and Bachelor of Business Administration in Retail Services Management.
+On their UAC applications, students can choose from six specialised courses run by the ICMS: Bachelor of Business Administration in Event Management, Bachelor of Business Administration in Hospitality Management, Bachelor of Business Administration in International Tourism, Bachelor of Business Administration in Property Services Management, Bachelor of Business Administration in Retail Services Management and Bachelor of Business Administration in Sport Management.